 So in this and upcoming posts, we’ll craft reviews/ratings of some well-known residential treatment centers for substance abuse and addiction rehab, and layout the pros and cons.
 Today we’ll look at Hazelden Rehab.

 Hazelden is a non-profit organization founded in 1949 and now has facilities in Minnesota, Illinois, New York, Oregon, and Florida, serving over 2000 clients/year.
 So it’s big.

 The main location in Minnesota is huge, on about 500 wooded acres with a complex of buildings “that look like they were erected in 1976, or something,” says one alum.
 “It’s like a big 10 campus,” explains another alum.

 According to their website, Hazelden offers the following services:

 - Recovery support services

 - Addiction awareness and public policy advocacy

 Hazelden treats adults, young adults, and youth patients.
-Hazelden also has specialty addiction treatment programs for legal and health care professionals, PTSD, and pain killers and heroin.
+Hazelden also has specialty addiction treatment programs for legal and health care professionals, PTSD, pain killers, and heroin.
 From a demographics perspective, according to various reports, most clientele are white and young-to-middle aged, with a heavy blue-collar representation.
-“You’ll do well here if you’re a cop, a fireman or a union guy—not so much if you’re some socialite,” reports an insider.
+“You’ll do well here if you’re a cop, a fireman, or a union guy—not so much if you’re some socialite,” reports an insider.

 12-Steps vs. Non 12-Steps: 12-Steps